getpatchwork/patchwork/docs/development.md

 Should you wish to re-enter this environment, simply source the `activate` script again.

+## Django Debug Toolbar

+patchwork installs and enables the 'Django Debug Toolbar' by default.
+However, by default this is only displayed if you are developing on localhost.
+If developing on a different machine, you should configure an SSH tunnel such that, for example, `localhost:8000` points to `[DEV_MACHINE_IP]:8000`.

 ## Environment Variables

 The following environment variables are available to configure settings when